tonikelope/coronapoker/README.md

 Walkie-talkie style, push-to-record: **hold a key (F9 by default, rebindable), speak, release to send**.
 The on-screen recording banner only appears once the microphone is actually capturing (when you see it, nothing you say can be lost), with a draining countdown bar (15 seconds max, auto-send at the cap).
 While you record, **all local game audio is silenced** so your mic picks up your voice and nothing else.
 The note travels to every player through the same end-to-end encrypted channel as the chat and plays automatically on arrival (music ducks under the voice, the speaker's avatar lights up), including on your own machine as send confirmation.
 Every note also lands in the chat history as a clickable **[Voice message]** entry.
 Click it (or its emoji) to replay anytime.
 The line turns into *[Playing...]* while it sounds, and clicking another note switches to it.
 Notes are kept locally under `.coronapoker/voice/` as standard WAV files.
 The whole feature is **host-toggleable per game** (the rule survives stop & recover) and respects per-player muting.

 ### 🔊 Audio settings
-Right-click any speaker icon for the audio settings dialog: **master volume** (two-way synced with the global Shift+↑/↓ shortcut, persisted across sessions), **output device** selection with instant hot-switching (background music jumps to the new device immediately), and **microphone** enablement, device selection and push-to-record key binding for voice messages.
+Right-click any speaker icon for the audio settings dialog: **master volume** (two-way synced with the global Shift + Up/Down shortcut, persisted across sessions), **output device** selection with instant hot-switching (background music jumps to the new device immediately), and **microphone** enablement, device selection and push-to-record key binding for voice messages.

 ### Player avatars
 Each player picks a local **avatar image** (or falls back to a built-in default) that the host distributes to the rest of the table at join time.
 Bots use a dedicated bot avatar.
 Avatars are decorative, not authoritative.
 Identity binding lives in the Ed25519 keypair (see the Security section), and a separate **identicon dialog** lets you compare deterministic mosaics out-of-band: at the table, click a player's avatar for their **Ed25519 pubkey** identicon (with a TOFU "mark verified" button to remember future connections).
 In the waiting room, right-click your own nick for the **session-key (AES channel)** identicon used to detect a network MITM.